Cybersecurity-LINKS/tpm2-jwk-storage/README.md

 use identity_ecdsa_verifier::EcDSAJwsVerifier;

 /*
-    The following example simulates the phases required to implement the trust triangle.
+    This example simulates the phases required to implement the trust triangle.
 The process has been customized to exploit TPM unique functionalities.
     It proceeds as follows:
     1. Holder requests a Verifiable Credential to a credential Issuer
     2. The Issuer verifies the identity of the requester through a cryptographic challange.
 It can only be solved by a unique TPM device.